Germany's lessons from Afghanistan: Bundestag takes stock – DW – 01/30/2025

 A plea for more diplomacy

 The Enquete Commission's mandate was: "Lessons from Afghanistan for Germany's future networked engagement."
-The Commission Chairman, Michael Müller, outlined clear conditions for future foreign missions: In addition to military aspects, humanitarian aid should play a part, as well as stronger diplomatic commitment.
+The Commission Chairman, Michael Müller, outlined clear conditions for future foreign missions.
+In addition to military aspects, humanitarian aid should play a part, as well as stronger diplomatic commitment, he said.

 "We need to take stock in a self-critical way," insisted Müller, a Social Democrat (SPD).
-He points to the current global situation and believes that better international coordination is crucial: "We are seeing crises and wars.
+He pointed to the current global situation and believes that better international coordination is crucial.
+"We are seeing crises and wars.
 And we are seeing more and more clearly that Germany will also be called upon to play an active role in these crises in the future."

 No clear Afghanistan strategy

-In light of the failed mission, the commission's final report has more than 70 recommendations to politicians.
-"Future engagements require a formulated strategy that specifies clear, verifiable and realistic goals, and defines intended effects."
+Against the backdrop of the failed mission in Afghanistan, the commission's final report lists more than 70 recommendations to politicians.
+"Future engagements require a formulated strategy that specifies clear, verifiable and realistic goals, and defines the intended effects."
 The commission and the experts they interviewed believe almost none of these were developed for Afghanistan.

-For future missions abroad, it recommends that all partners develop a common overview of the situation and improve the involvement of the local population: "In the country of deployment, communication should be tailored to the target group, taking into account the cultural and religious context."
-One suggestion is to include information from returning experts from the area of deployment, as well as from allies and partners from civil society, in the analysis.
+For future missions abroad, it recommends that all partners develop a common overview of the situation and improve the involvement of the local population.
+"In the country of deployment, communication should be tailored to the target group, taking into account the cultural and religious context."
+One suggestion is to include information from returning experts from the area of deployment, as well as from allies and partners from civil society.

 Too little communication within the German government